bdorney/CMS_GEM_Analysis_Framework/README.txt

                 Hit::iPos_Y         //Distance in mm from wide base of trapezoid to hit (e.g. vertical midpoint of iEta sector)
                 Hit::iStripNum      //Strip number of the hit, this ranges from 0 to 383?
-                Hit::iTimeBin       //Time bin, e.g. latency value, of the hit Hit::vec_sADC       //Vector of ADC values, each element of the vector represents ADC value at that time bin; e.g. vec_sADC[Hit::iTimeBin] gives the ADV value at the defined time bin
+                Hit::iTimeBin       //Time bin, e.g. latency value, of the hit Hit::sADCIntegral   //Integral of ADC values from all time bins Hit::vec_sADC       //Vector of ADC values, each element of the vector represents ADC value at that time bin; e.g. vec_sADC[Hit::iTimeBin] gives the ADV value at the defined time bin

             Again, data types of Uniformity::Hit should match what amoreSRS stores in the THit TTree.